koto-lang/koto/crates/cli/docs/api.md

 A rendered version of this document can be found [here](https://koto.dev/docs/next/api).

 The Rust code examples are included from the
 [Koto examples dir](../../koto/examples).

 ---

-# Rust API Cookbook
+# Rust API

 ## Hello World